SPF Email Authentication: Explained in Plain English

 Authenticating Sender ID Records

-Authentication using Sender ID is virtually the same as with SPF authentication.
-The only difference is that, as described above, Sender ID verifies the domain used in the “from” or “sender” header email address – not the “envelope” email address.
+The only difference between Sender ID authentication and SPF authentication is that Sender ID verifies the domain used in the “from” or “sender” header email address rather than the envelope email address.